ucloud/terraform-provider-ucloud/website/docs/r/isolation_group.html.markdown

 * `name` - (Optional, ForceNew) The name of the isolation group information which contains 1-63 characters and only support Chinese, English, numbers, '-', '_', '.', ',', '[', ']', ':'.
 If not specified, terraform will auto-generate a name beginning with `tf-isolation-group`.
 * `remark` - (Optional, ForceNew) The remarks of the isolation group.
 (Default: `""`).

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the resource isolation group.

 ## Import

 Isolation Group can be imported using the `id`, e.g.